mattcmerritt/Collaboration-Board/README.md

 ```

 - Complete the following database setup.
+    - Install MongoDB Community Edition from [https://www.mongodb.com/try/download/community](https://www.mongodb.com/try/download/community)
+        - Confirmed working with v7.0.8 for Windows x86-64
+    - Launch MongoDBCompass, connect to a new database, create a new database called `board`, and add collections called `cards` and `columns` to the board database.

+    **OLD**
     - Install PostgreSQL from [https://www.enterprisedb.com/downloads/postgres-postgresql-downloads](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
         - Confirmed working with v16.2 for Windows x86-64.
         - Save the password for the `postgres` superuser, as this will be needed for the backend later.